 Batzner Service Specialists are highly trained to conduct a thorough inspection to find evidence of rats.
 Sanitation, exclusion, and population reduction are the keys to eradicating a rat population.
 Using a combination of treating burrows and bait placements, a Batzner Service Specialist will decide the proper course of action to eliminate the problem and make sanitation and repair recommendations to help prevent future problems.

 Regular inspections of your home by a pest control professional throughout the year is the best method to identify and prevent any issues with rats or other pests.
-The BAN System provides regularly scheduled preventive services every quarter.
+Pestfree365 provides regularly scheduled preventive services throughout the year.